The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 • Vitamin B12: 6.5µg

-BJ's Raw Rabbit Legs provide a natural taste that cats love, sourced from ethically raised rabbits.
-Incorporating rabbit into your cat’s diet not only reduces potential allergic reactions but also enriches their raw meat for cats meal plan.
+BJ's Raw Rabbit Legs have a natural taste that cats love, sourced from ethically raised rabbits.
+Adding rabbit to your cat’s diet reduces potential allergic reactions and enriches their raw meat for cats meal plan.

 Best meat cuts for raw diet for cats